 If you are like most businesses with an online presence, you’ve heard a lot about search engine optimization (SEO) and tracking metrics.
 Unfortunately, with all the information on the internet about SEO tracking metrics, it can be challenging to find the metrics that matter for your business, needs, and goals.

 At EraBright Digital Marketing, we understand these challenges.
 That’s why we have done the legwork for you!
-Below, you will find recommendations for the best SEO tracking metrics out there and why they are so important.
+Below, you will find recommendations for the best SEO tracking metrics and why they are important.
 Now, all you need to do is implement your plan.

 Best SEO Tracking Metrics

 Measure how your SEO efforts are working for you (or not) with these SEO tracking metrics.
-Below, we list the most critical metrics and why you should be monitoring those above the rest.
+Below, we list the most critical metrics and why you should monitor those above the rest.

 1. Organic Traffic

 Organic traffic is the number that represents how many visitors your site is getting just from search engine results.
 This is a great metric to track how well your SEO efforts are working for you.
 That’s because the goal of SEO is to get your site listed as high as possible on search engine results pages (SERPs).
-Internet users are most likely to click on links in the top 2-3 pages of results.
+Internet users are most likely to click on links in the top 2-3 results pages.
 You can easily track your organic traffic using Google Analytics.
-There may be a learning curve, so don’t be afraid to reach out for help.
+There may be a learning curve, so don’t hesitate to ask for help.

 2. Clickthrough Rate (CTR)

 The CTR represents the percentage of people who visit your site after seeing it in search results.
-This metric helps you measure how effective your site pages are at getting user attention.
-For example, if ten people see your site listed on the first page of Google, but only one person clicks your link, then your CTR is 10%.
-If your CTR is low, that means you may need to assess your title tags and meta description to make sure it makes sense for your site and what users are searching for.
+This metric helps you measure your site pages’ effectiveness at getting user attention.
+For example, if ten people visit your site listed on the first page of Google, but only one person clicks your link, your CTR is 10%.
+If your CTR is low, you may need to assess your title tags and meta description to make sure they make sense for your site and what users are searching for.

 3. Bounce Rate

-If a visitor comes to your site and then immediately leaves without checking out other pages, that is called “bouncing.”
-A high bounce rate means that visitors cannot find what they are looking for when clicking your link.
+If a visitor comes to your site and leaves without checking out other pages, that is called “bouncing.”
+A high bounce rate means visitors cannot find what they want when clicking your link.
 Therefore, your bounce rate is the percentage of visitors that land on your main page but don’t continue exploring your site.
 That may indicate that you need to review your landing pages for applicability to your key terms.

 4. Keywords